masud5009/whtsbook/README.md

 - If you want a stricter public release, move private business rules to a separate private repository and keep this repo demo-safe.

 ---

-## 📄 License

-This repository is distributed as **all rights reserved** for the project-specific source code and documentation.
-Third-party packages and vendor assets keep their own upstream licenses.